CALS News

 - Could you introduce the Gwanak Arboretum, which is now being transferred to SNU free of charge?

-The Gwanak Arboretum was the first arboretum established in South Korea.
+The Gwanak Arboretum is the first arboretum established in South Korea.
 With its creation, South Korea became the 72nd country in the world to have an arboretum.
 The Gwanak Arboretum is not only historically significant but also ecologically valuable.
 It is managed with the aim of conserving and protecting plant genetic resources, and the collection and planting history of each tree is meticulously recorded.
 Many of the plants in the arboretum are so valuable that they are considered proper nouns—unique entities that are irreplaceable—and are even used in international seed exchange programs.

 - How far along are discussions regarding the free transfer of other arboretums and experimental forests?

 Since SNU's incorporation in 2011, a total of 18,670.8 ha of state-owned land remain untransferred.
-This includes Chilbosan Experimental Forest (in Suwon and Hwaseong), Taehwasan Experimental Forest (in Gwangju, Gyeonggi-do), and the Southern Experimental Forest (stretching from Jirisan to Baegunsan in Gwangyang, Jeollanam-do).
+This includes the Chilbosan Experimental Forest (in Suwon and Hwaseong), the Taehwasan Experimental Forest (in Gwangju, Gyeonggi-do), and the Southern Experimental Forest (stretching from Jirisan to Baegunsan in Gwangyang, Jeollanam-do).
 Our goal is to recover at least 10% of the managed land, even if we can't recover all of it.

-Discussions about the remaining forests are still in their early stages and face significant obstacles.
+Discussions about the remaining forests are still in their early stages and face significant challenges.
 For example, the Southern Experimental Forest in Gwangyang has faced strong opposition from local communities and politicians, who are interested in turning the area into a national park—an idea that conflicts with SNU’s goals.

 According to the Act on the Establishment and Operation of the National University Corporation Seoul National University, national or local governments may transfer national property to the university free of charge when deemed necessary.
 However, such transfers are not mandatory, and the central government requires consent from local communities before transferring ownership of facilities currently used by SNU.
-Therefore, this is a long-term issue that will require sustained dialogue with regional stakeholders.
+Therefore, this is a long-term issue that will require sustained dialogue with local stakeholders.

 - Why is the free transfer of arboretums and experimental forests to SNU so important?

 It’s crucial for the advancement of education and research.
 One major reason is the inconvenience that arises from not having formal ownership.
-It’s like renting an apartment—you feel hesitant to put up a nail without your landlord’s permission.
+It’s like renting an apartment—you feel hesitant to drive a nail without your landlord’s permission.
 Similarly, we face restrictions when installing educational or research-related infrastructure because we’re not the legal owners.

 The root of the issue lies in a lack of public understanding of the arboretum’s value.
-For SNU, the Gwanak Arboretum is a place for preserving rare plant resources, where each tree, flower, or herb is of significant scientific value.
+To SNU, the Gwanak Arboretum is a place for preserving rare plant resources, where each tree, flower, or herb is of significant scientific value.
 But many visitors see it as a typical park for recreation and sightseeing.
 This misunderstanding leads people to pick or take plants home.

 Some plants in the arboretum are one-of-a-kind and irreplaceable.
 If such plants are removed or lost, we must report and get permission from the Ministry of Environment.
 We hope the public can better understand and help protect the arboretum’s unique ecological resources.